 “But who would try to sow such calamity?”

 “If we can prove we took no part in the beheadings, I think Cihan will turn around.”

 I nodded, then turned toward the palace, which glimmered like golden sand beneath the rising sun.
 Before I walked out of earshot, the Shah said, “Seems your brother still trusts you.
-I’ll needs call on you again.
-Be ready.”
+Be ready — I’ll needs call on you again.”

-The steam began to feel oppressive, so I soaked in the lukewarm pool in the center of the bath chamber.
-I always avoided the ice bath — being so cold that I felt my veins freezing reminded me of those frigid, starving days in the Sylgiz lands.
-While I shivered just thinking about that time, concubines flowed in and out of the bath chamber — the ones that didn’t hate me smiled with polite greetings, the rest were careful to avoid my drifting eyes.
+The steam pressed against my chest, oppressive, so I soaked in the lukewarm pool in the center of the bath chamber.
+I always avoided the ice bath.
+Being so cold that I felt my veins freezing reminded me of those frigid, starving days in the Sylgiz lands.
+While I shivered just thinking about that time, concubines flowed in and out of the bath chamber — the ones that didn’t hate me smiled with polite greetings.
+The rest were careful to avoid my drifting eyes.
 To think, after all I’d been through, I’d end up here.